 - PARKING AREA

 - A parking lot or other property provided by a retailer for the use of a customer for parking an automobile or other vehicle.
-The parking area of a retail mercantile establishment located in a multistore complex or shopping center shall include the entire parking area used by the complex or center.
+The parking area of a retail mercantile establishment located in a multi-store complex or shopping center shall include the entire parking area used by the complex or center.

 - SHOPPING CART

-- A push cart of the type or types which are commonly provided by grocery stores, drug stores or other retail mercantile establishments for the use of the public in transporting commodities in stores and markets and their parking areas.
+- A push cart of the type or types which are commonly provided by grocery stores, drugstores or other retail mercantile establishments for the use of the public in transporting commodities in stores and markets and their parking areas.

-Be responsible for retrieval of any of its carts as soon as possible and not more than three business days from notification by the City, or any official thereof, of a request to do so by fax, letter, e-mail, or verbal notification.
+Be responsible for retrieval of any of their carts as soon as possible and not more than three business days from notification by the City, or any official thereof, of a request to do so by fax, letter, e-mail, or verbal notification.
 Any that do not do so have violated this chapter.